 Amy McLean is an author of spiritual fiction.
 In 2014, she graduated with a first-class degree in English Literature from the University of Sunderland, alongside a published dissertation about Lord Byron.
 When she's not writing, she enjoys reading crime fiction and watching thriller films.

 Amy is a keen traveller.
 Her favourite place to visit is Hampstead, which inspires her writing.
 She lives with her cat Medora, who often makes appearances in Amy's film and literature-based YouTube videos.

 Assistant Editor - Sophie Dixon

 Sophie is a blogger, free-lance writer and an aspiring author.
-Since graduating from Canterbury Christ University with an upper-second class honours degree in English Literature, she has undertaken the role of writer and editor for her local universities science magazine.
-Sophie is an ardent reader and has always had a great appreciation for literature, from Emily Bronte’s Wuthering Heights to Erica Jong’s Fear of Flying.
+Since graduating from Canterbury University with an upper-second class honours degree in Literature, Sophie has been writing her own compilation of short stories and poetry.

 Nickie Shobeiry is a London-based writer.
 While studying English at the University of Exeter, she worked as a newspaper columnist and arts correspondent.Her articles have appeared in various magazines.
 Find out more about Nickie here.

 Arline Mellor graduated from Staffordshire University in 2006, where she studied English.
 She went on to pursue a teaching career and was a Secondary English and Media Studies teacher until 2016.
 After having a baby, she decided to leave mainstream education working part-time tutoring students at home.